Gradual adoption

 Monolithic applications

-2. Create the application shell
+2. Create the application shell.

-import Homepage from 'my-app-package/components/Homepage.js';
+import Homepage from '@myorg/legacy.monolithic-app/components/Homepage.js'; // for internal files

 CopiedCopy